sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-bot-business-documents.md

 ![New Bot Project](../resources/images/lab-bot/emulator-running.png)

 >Note!
 If you see that the message can not be sent, you might need to install [ngrok](https://ngrok.com/) and restart your machine, as ngrok didn't get the needed privileges on your system yet.
+After the restart, open the Bot Framework Emulator and hit the settings button (gear icon in bottom left corner).
+In the "Path to ngrok" box, hit "Browse," find "ngrok.exe", click "Select ngrok", and then click "Save".

 ## Step 4 - Build the Business Documents Bot